kanhaiya-bhayana/ObsidianDSA/J/DI.md

 ## DI

+Dependency Injection is a specific implementation of IoC, where dependencies are injected into objects rather than the objects creating their own dependencies.
+Highlight that IoC promotes loose coupling and enhances modularity by decoupling the execution of tasks from their implementation.

+## IOC

+Inversion of Control (IoC) in Spring is `a design principle that manages the creation and configuration of objects, and their dependencies`.
+It's a core part of the Spring Framework.
 ### @Component

 The @Component annotation in Spring Boot is a core part of the Spring Framework and is used to mark a Java class as a Spring-managed component.
 This means that Spring will automatically detect and register the class as a bean in the application context during component scanning.